 Criticism is only a suggestion

 Unless you’re working for an employer and you have to change your drawing, some person’s criticism of your art either from the internet, your parent, sibling, etc, is completely up to you to take!
 It’s totally cool to take a breather, go outside and vent emotions, cry a bit, whatever you gotta do to sit down and consider what they told you to change.
 But then, try out what they said and see if it looks better; it could possibly benefit your drawing and help you learn a new technique.
-However, if it doesn’t and/or you’re perfectly fine with the composition at hand, then you don’t have to change anything just to please the other person.
+However, if it doesn’t and/or you’re perfectly fine with the composition at hand, then you don’t have to change anything just to please the other person (See: How to Handle Criticism).
 Or if your peers/family ignore your art or just give you an ‘Uh-huh” “That’s cool.”
 Remember: Your art is not defined by how others perceive it.

 Happiness starts now.